 Last update: Feb 2020

-- The 19th Regular Meeting of the HCoC will be held in Vienna from 3-4 June.
+- 12 October: The 19th Regular Meeting of the HCoC was held in Vienna under the chairmanship of Switzerland.

 - 3-4 June: The 18th Regular Meeting of the HCoC was held in Vienna under the chairmanship of Norway.